2022 ‘Hard Knocks' Preview: When Does the New Season Premiere?

-2022 ‘Hard Knocks’ preview: When does the new season premiere? originally appeared on NBC Sports Washington
+2022 ‘Hard Knocks’ preview: When does the new season premiere? originally appeared on NBC Sports Chicago

 Football is back, and with it comes another edition of “Hard Knocks.”